dain98/League-Decay-Tracker/frontend/ENVIRONMENT_SETUP.md

 - For local development, use `http://localhost:3001/api` as your API base URL
 - For production, use your actual backend URL
-- Update the redirect URI when your ngrok URL changes
+- Update the redirect URI and allowed hosts when your ngrok URL changes